๐Ÿฅ€Intro to Botany

 Seed Germination

-• Imbibition initiates germination—the seed absorbs water, swelling until the seed coat ruptures and metabolic activity resumes
+• Imbibition initiates germination.
+The seed absorbs water, swelling until the seed coat ruptures and metabolic activity resumes.

 Seedling Growth

-• Transition to autotrophy occurs when cotyledons or true leaves emerge and begin photosynthesis, ending dependence on seed reserves
+• Transition to autotrophy occurs when cotyledons or true leaves emerge and begin photosynthesis, ending dependence on seed reserves.

 Vegetative Phase: Building the Plant Body

 During vegetative growth, plants prioritize biomass accumulation over reproduction.
-Hormonal balance—particularly between auxins, cytokinins, and gibberellins—controls growth patterns and prepares the plant for eventual flowering.
+Hormonal balance, particularly between auxins, cytokinins, and gibberellins, controls growth patterns and prepares the plant for eventual flowering.

 Vegetative Growth

-Compare: Apical Dominance vs. Lateral Branching—both are growth strategies controlled by auxin-cytokinin ratios.
+Compare: Apical Dominance vs. Lateral Branching: both are growth strategies controlled by auxin-cytokinin ratios.
 Apical dominance maximizes height (competition for light), while lateral branching maximizes spread (resource capture).
 Understanding this trade-off helps explain plant architecture questions.

 Reproductive Transition: Flowers and Pollination

-The switch from vegetative to reproductive growth is one of the most tightly regulated transitions in biology.
+The switch from vegetative to reproductive growth is one of the most tightly regulated transitions in plant biology.
 Photoperiod, temperature, and internal signals like florigen determine when plants flower.

 Flower Development